dsomel21/QuoRedditExtension/README.md

 ### Enable AI summaries

-To unlock automatic summaries, categories, and sentiment scores, provide your OpenAI API key from any extension page console:
+To unlock automatic summaries, categories, and sentiment scores, set your OpenAI API key by running this in any extension page console:

 ```js
 await chrome.storage.local.set({ openAiKey: 'sk-your-key' });